-Since coming-to-be sets out the number of changing being, we can draw out some conclusions for being.
+If coming-to-be sets out the number of changing being, there will be several consequences for being.
 First, the fact that form is linked to its opposite and the underlying material means that form is not simply identified with being.
 Second, non-being (mē on) has meaning only as a definite not-being, now named privation (sterēsis): it is reduced to the not-being of something, and tied to that something.
 By joining it to a particular form, Aristotle cuts non-being into pieces.
 Third, the underlying material is the cornerstone of this account of being, since it is by differing with the form and privation that change and being can be composite at all.
 Although the underlying thing is the primary being of which opposite properties can be predicated (Cat.
-5 4a10–11, 4b3), Aristotle does not directly call either the underlying thing (Phys.
-II.1) or material “being” (ousia) most of all (Phys.
+5 4a10–11, 4b3), Aristotle does not directly call it being (ousia) most of all (Phys.
 I.7 191a19–20, compare Met.
-VII.3), in part since the underlying thing can also be called a form, for example, a human being.
-Together, they establish that being itself is composite, multiple, plurivocal.
+VII.3), in part since the underlying thing can, in turn, also be called a form, for example, a human being.
+Altogether, this establishes that being itself is composite, multiple, plurivocal.
 Being multiple means that being is not strictly identical with itself.
-Form and material differ from one another without negation being what distinguishes them, since the negation of form has been located in privation.
+Form and material differ from one another without negation being what distinguishes them, since the negation of form is privation.
 Of course, one can describe the two as not sharing features, but negation is incidental to their differences.
-Therefore, these two senses of being differ without negation, without the admixture of non-being.
+Therefore, material and form differ without negation, without the admixture of non-being.

 What makes this work is that Aristotle takes being to be multiple in aspect.
 Since the tripartite ontological structure of change articulates one thing, each of its terms will not be a different thing, but a different aspect of a thing.
-The ancients were at an impasse about change, Aristotle says, because they failed to think “as” or “insofar as” (hē) (Phys.
-I.8 191b10).
-To describe what he means by aspect, Aristotle draws an analogy: we might say that a doctor cures someone insofar as he is a doctor, but builds a house as a builder who only incidentally also happens to be a doctor.
-A man may even cure himself insofar as he is a doctor, but he does not himself convalesce as a doctor: he convalesces as a patient, a living animal who in this case happens also to be a doctor.

 It is only because being and non-being themselves are specific that it makes sense to claim, as Aristotle does, that whoever argues that being is one must specify in which sense it is one (Phys.
 I.2 185a20–26).
-This means, in short, that when we say the word “is” we are only ever articulating a particular aspect, which differs necessarily from others: thereby we always grasp being in its definite character, and we only grasp some of its aspects.
+This means, in short, that the word “is” only ever articulates a particular aspect, which differs necessarily from others: thereby we always grasp being in its definite character, and we only grasp some of its aspects.
 So when Aristotle says he agrees with Parmenides that non-being is not, but that change is, what makes his argument consistent is that he has shown that it is possible and necessary to address being in its particular aspects.
 The distinction of a thing into a composite of aspects is underwritten by the underlying thing, the existence of which is secured by change.
-It is through the analysis of change that Aristotle establishes the particularity of diverse aspects.
+Thus, it is through the analysis of change that Aristotle establishes the particularity of diverse aspects.